h01ger/piuparts/README_server.txt

  settings are the first entry (to test upgrades of "disappearing" packages) or the restricted set in a partial distribution (e.g. stable to backports to testing).
+ The special keyword "None" is used to denote that no packages are to be tested, but only the basetgz tarball will be created and refreshed regularily (for the distribution given in 'upgrade-test-distros').
+This reference basetgz can be shared between several sections without being affected by their flags.

 * "area" is the archive area used to get the list of packages to be tested.
 The Packages file for this area will be loaded.
 The